zh/bch-wallet-kit/README.md

 cp node_modules/minimal-slp-wallet/dist/minimal-slp-wallet.min.js public/
 ```

 Inside *examples/* directory you can just run `npm run script` for this task.
+This task is also automatically executed for all examples, when starting the development environment with `npm run dev`.

 - Replace `src/App.jsx` with the following code: